alewis-gdd/javacore-pt1-tasks/README.md

 1 2 3 4
 ```

-A directory with 10 test cases is present within the ordertest directory
+A directory with 10 test cases is present within the ordertest directory.
+To run the program with a given test case, pass the path to the test case .txt file as an argument.

 ```
-$java OrderArray ordertest/test06.txt
+java OrderArray ordertest/test06.txt
 ```

 ### Running Task 2